-2017 Scams and Fraud Trends to Watch Out Forby Mary on February 22nd, 2017
+2017 Scams and Fraud Trends to Watch Out Forby monica on February 22nd, 2017

 New year, new and improved scams.
 In 2017 watch out for the usual fraudulent tricksters to employ new techniques, because the bad guys are always improving their craft.
 Prepare yourself to be safe from fraud this year.
 Be on the lookout for these scams that are predicted to trend heavily in 2017.

 When you get an email, be sure it’s legitimate—don’t just click or call where it tells you to.
 These emails can look shockingly real, with proper logos and email addresses that look real.
 You could inadvertently download a computer virus that hijacks your computer.
 You might be told to click on a link to update your account information or to email back with sensitive identity questions like your Social Security number.

 Instead, go to the company’s website directly and check your account.
 If there’s no reference to a problem, you’re probably okay but it never hurts to call your bank or brokerage directly.
 Use the Contact Us phone number on a recent statement, the back of your credit card, or on the web address that you searched for in Google.
 (See typo-squatting below for tips on careful browsing).
 Never call the number in the fake email.
 Remember, they’re the bad guys.